VisioWeb allows you to load and explore 3D maps built from VisioMapEditor.

 When integrating your client's map you will most likely connect your app to our hosting server using a hash code.

-It can be used "as is" or can be used as an inspiration for your own application.
+For both dependencies we use the CDN versions to make this sample code as simple and easy as possible.
+It can be used "as is" or as an inspiration to build your own application.

 - User can manipulate the camera point of view and interact with the map.

 - Clicking on a shop on the map will highlight the surface and show a bubble allowing to request a route.

 - A search panel enables the user to search places by category or by name